ea5gvk/nostar-dudestar/README.md

 ```
 sudo apt-get install pulseaudio
 ```
+My primary development platform is Fedora Linux.
+With a proper build environment, the build instructions apply to all other platforms/distributions, including Windows and macOS.

 # Builds
 64 and 32 bit Windows builds are available from the releases section.
 These are statically linked, stand-alone executables, no install required.  *NO support for Windows builds, either building or using.*